 Experiences of welcome

-Over recent years VisitBritain has sponsored questions on the Civil Aviation Authority’s (CAA) survey of departing overseas residents to monitor how welcome visitors felt in Britain as they ended their trip to fly home.
-The research focusses on two key questions: How welcome visitors felt in Britain; How likely they were to recommend Britain for a short break or holiday to their friends / family.
-Visitors were asked to rate both the above on a five point scale where 5 was the most positive (felt extremely welcome / extremely likely to recommend Britain) and 1 the most negative (felt not at all welcome / not at all likely to recommend Britain).
+Over recent years VisitBritain has sponsored questions on the Civil Aviation Authority’s (CAA) survey of departing leisure visitors to monitor how welcome visitors felt in Britain as they ended their trip to fly home.
+Visitors were asked to rate the experience of Welcome on a five point scale where 5 was the most positive (felt extremely welcome in Britain) and 1 the least positive (felt not at all welcome).

 Overall likelihood to recommend